Major storm hits Northeast, more than foot of snow forecast

 As of Monday morning, some areas had already gotten 3 to 5 inches (7.6 to 12.7 centimeters) of snow, with 6 inches (15.2 centimeters) in parts of Pennsylvania, she said.
 In parts of New Jersey, 7 inches (17.8 centimeters) already was reported as of Monday morning.

-“The vaccines, kept refrigerated, are good for eight to 10 days, so that’s not a problem,” Lamont said.
-“And if this is three or four weeks since your first vaccination, if it gets put off a few days, don’t worry, it will still stay very effective.”

-The storm delayed the opening of the Reggie Lewis Center in Boston’s Roxbury neighborhood, which was supposed to open Monday as a mass vaccination site for residents age 75 and over.
-Mass vaccination sites at Gillette Stadium and Fenway Park were open but with some changes, according to CIC Health, which is operating both sites.

-New Jersey Gov. Phil Murphy declared a state of emergency on Sunday and closed all state government offices for nonessential personnel.
+New Jersey Gov. Phil Murphy on Sunday declared a state of emergency in order to deploy resources.
+He also closed all state government offices for nonessential personnel and the state’s six mega sites that distribute COVID-19 vaccines.

-Hundreds of flights were canceled at the region’s major airports on Monday.
-Transportation officials said on Twitter that 81% of flights were canceled at New York’s LaGuardia Airport and 75% at Newark Liberty Airport.

-Amtrak canceled all Acela service between Boston and Washington and Pennsylvanian service between New York and Pittsburgh.
-Amtrak’s Northeast Regional, Keystone Service and Empire Service were operating on limited or modified schedules.
+In New York, many vaccination appointements for Monday needed to be canceled as well.

 All New Jersey Transit trains and buses were suspended, except for the Atlantic City Rail Line.
-New York Waterway ferries were suspended.
+New York Waterway ferries also were suspended.
+Amtrak modified its train service, canceling some trains.

 In recent days, a storm system blanketed parts of the Midwest, with some areas getting the most snow in several years.
 Ohio, Washington, D.C., and parts of Virginia also received snow.